microsoft/WhatTheHack/999-SAPonAzure/Student/04-BCDR-with-ANF.md

 SAP S/4 Hana system is fully protected with required IT monitoring, secured & compliance configuration and also with high availabitly for IT component failures.
 However, it is not protected with accidental errors, unintended data discrepencies, data loss / corruption or geographical catastrophies.
 Design and implement BCDR solution for SAP S/4 Hana system by implementing secondary copy of SAP system in another seperate azure region from production region with continuous asynchronous data replication.

 ## Guidelines

-* Item 1
-1. Backup using a temporary solution (HANA native)
+1. Backup using a temporary solution (HANA native):
-* Item 1a
-a.
+	- a.
 For point-in-time recovery, you need to enable log backups.
-* Item 1b
-b.
-Take your first native HANA full file level backup
+	- b.
+Take your first native HANA full file level backup.
-	c.
+	- c.
 This backup is a stop-gap solution until the permanent solution is stood up.
 Also, this will continue to serve as a fallback option.
-2. Backup using a permanent solution (ANF snapshots) :
+2. Backup using a permanent solution (ANF snapshots):
-	a.
+	- a.
 Assess the backup requirements:
-		i.
+		- i.
 Use ANF where possible
-		ii.
-Cannot afford to lose more than 15 min worth of recent changes iii.
-Local availability of log backups for up to the last 24 hours iv.
+		- ii.
+Cannot afford to lose more than 15 min worth of recent changes
+		- iii.
+Local availability of log backups for up to the last 24 hours
+		- iv.
 Point-in-Time recovery for up to the last 72 hours
-		v.
+		- v.
 Additional protection of backup files by offloading to an intra region storage account
-	b.
+	- b.
 Update the below backup schedule (frequency, retention, offloading, sizing)

+---

 FIGURE OUT HOW TO INSERT TABLE HERE

-(Please note that this OpenHack environment is a scaled down version of the above production-like scenario.
-Also, we will not protect Shared binaries for this challenge.)
+*(Please note that this OpenHack environment is a scaled down version of the above production-like scenario.
+Also, we will not protect Shared binaries for this challenge.)*

+---

 	c.
-Adjust log backup volume size for storing log backups, and adjust relevant HANA parameters to use this volume for log backups.
+Adjust log backup volume size for storing log backups, and adjust relevant HANA parameters to use this volume for log backups.<br>
 	d.
-Build a backup (snapshots) orchestration by installing the tool on the Linux jump server, and by automating the snapshot scheduling using the Linux built-in tool - crontab
+Build a backup (snapshots) orchestration by installing the tool on the Linux jump server, and by automating the snapshot scheduling using the Linux built-in tool - crontab<br>
 	e.
 Orchestrate offloading of the required snapshot using azcopy in to respective containers in the provided storage account.
-The azcopy gets installed directly onto the HANA DB VM.
+The azcopy gets installed directly onto the HANA DB VM.<br>
 	f.
-Ensure that you log into azcopy without supplying the authentication key or a SAS (use Managed Identity)
+Ensure that you log into azcopy without supplying the authentication key or a SAS (use Managed Identity)<br>
 	g.
-Create a security user "BACKUPTEST".
+Create a security user "BACKUPTEST".<br>
 	h.
 Take a backup (using azacsnap).
-Give a prefix "UseThisBackupTest" and note down the creation time stamp
+Give a prefix "UseThisBackupTest" and note down the creation time stamp.<br>
 	i.
-Delete the security user BACKUPTEST "accidently" - Oops!
+Delete the security user BACKUPTEST "accidently" - Oops! <br>
 	j.
-Restore the system so that the BACKUPTEST user is restored using the snapshot "UseThisBackupTest"
+Restore the system so that the BACKUPTEST user is restored using the snapshot "UseThisBackupTest"<br>
-3. Disaster Recovery
+3. Disaster Recovery<br>
 	a.
-Assess the disaster recovery requirements:
+Assess the disaster recovery requirements:<br>
 		i.
-RPO < 30 min, RTO < 4 hrs.
+RPO < 30 min, RTO < 4 hrs.<br>
 		ii.
-Inter-region DR using storage replication capabilities
+Inter-region DR using storage replication capabilities<br>
 	b.
-Set up ANF storage replication (CRR) to meet the RPO
+Set up ANF storage replication (CRR) to meet the RPO<br>
 	c.
 Create a security user "DRTEST" on the Production instance in the primary region.
-(This is to validate the replication.)
+(This is to validate the replication.)<br>
 	d.
 Take a backup (using azacsnap).
-Give a prefix "UseThisAtDR" and note down the creation time stamp
+Give a prefix "UseThisAtDR" and note down the creation time stamp<br>
 	e.
-Execute the DR by:
+Execute the DR by:<br>
 		i.
-Wait until the replication is Healthy, Mirrored and Idle ii.
-Shut down the Production HANA instance (Stop VM) at the primary region iii.
-Stop  or leave the Production HANA instance down at the DR region down iv.
+Wait until the replication is Healthy, Mirrored and Idle<br>
+		ii.
+Shut down the Production HANA instance (Stop VM) at the primary region<br>
+		iii.
+Stop  or leave the Production HANA instance down at the DR region down<br>
+		iv.
 Break the replication and swap the necessary volume for the Production HANA instance at the DR region.
-Use snap revert to "UseThisAtDR" snapshot.
+Use snap revert to "UseThisAtDR" snapshot.<br>
 		v.
-Start HANA recovery (point in time) at the DR region for the Production HANA instance vi.
-Validate the existence of "DRTEST" user.
+Start HANA recovery (point in time) at the DR region for the Production HANA instance<br>
+		vi.
+Validate the existence of "DRTEST" user.<br>

 ## Success Criteria